 The health and enthusiasm of the individuals responsible for creating and implementing innovative initiatives is integral to the success of a business.

 Chronic stress leads to atrophy of areas of the brain responsible for memory, attention and executive function, consequences that compel us to find solutions.

 Mindful practices can reverse the structural and functional effects of chronic stress, increase mental clarity and focus, enhance memory and emotional resilience, reduce anxiety and strengthen health.

-We offer an interactive curriculum on mindful practice to enhance the health and well being of your corporate community.
+I offer an interactive curriculum on mindful practice to enhance the health and well being of your corporate community.
 Both individualized, private instruction and small group classes can be scheduled.